Eriogonum argophyllum: Description

 As with other species of buckwheats, E. argophyllum has small, aggregated, open flowers that are readily accessible to being visited by a large assortment of insects.
 Pollinators include bees in the family Halictidae, wasps in the families Sphecidae and Pompilidae, and flies in the families Syrphidae, Stratiomyidae, and Tachinidae.
 Flies and wasps in these families are the most frequent and common pollinator.

+Conservation

+Eriogonum argophyllum is listed as a critically endangered and fully protected species by the State of Nevada.
 This species was a candidate for federal protection because its single population was considered threatened by geothermal development, livestock, and off-road vehicle use.
 These threats have been eliminated and the plant is no longer a candidate.
-The species is protected by the state of Nevada.
 A fence is in place around the population to keep out livestock and vehicles.